Bharat00007/Verifying-Bidirectional-Drive-Coverage-in-HVSLI-Data-/README.md

    - Visualizes the valid routes (in blue) and flagged errors (in red dashed lines) on an interactive map, with centroids labeled by latitude and longitude.
    - Exports the error geometries as a new shapefile.

-This modular approach (data loading, error detection, visualization, and export) enables us to quickly identify drive segments with incomplete bidirectional coverage using standard GIS file formats.
+This enables us to quickly identify drive segments with incomplete bidirectional coverage using standard GIS file formats.

 ---